simonmackinnon/CertificationStudyNotes/AWS-SOA-Notes.md

         - Can only have 7 running instances per AZ
     - Cluster PGs
         - Must be in same AZ
+- Volumes
+    - Root Volume - where OS is installed
+    - Additional Volumes - data
+        - Not deleted when root volume is deleted
+    - Instance store vs. EBS
+        - Instance store
+            - Max size 10GB
+            - Terminate instance by default terminates this device (**can't** be disabled)
+            - Instance stored backed instances can't be stopped
+        - EBS root device
+            - Max size 1-2TB (OS dependant)
+            - Terminate instance by default terminates this device (can be manually disabled)
+            - can be stopped
 - Deployment Steps
     - Pick AMI
     - Pick Type (Size, etc.)